-Design: A prospective birth cohort of very preterm infants for ten geographically defined European regions during 2003 followed to discharge home from hospital.
+Design: A prospective birth cohort of very preterm infants for 10 geographically defined European regions during 2003, followed to discharge home from hospital.

 Results: Overall the proportion of this very preterm cohort who survived to discharge from neonatal care was 89.5%, varying from 93.2% to 74.8% across the regions.
-Less than 2% of infants <24 weeks gestation and approximately half of the infants from 24 to 27 weeks gestation survived to discharge home from NIC.
+Less than 2% of infants <24 weeks’ gestation and approximately half of the infants from 24 to 27 weeks’ gestation survived to discharge home from the NICU.
 However large variations were seen in the timing of the deaths by region.
-Among all fetuses alive at onset of labour of 24-27 weeks gestation, between 84.0% and 98.9% were born alive and between 64.6% and 97.8% were admitted for NIC.
-For babies <24 weeks, between 0% and 79.6% of babies alive at onset of labour were admitted to neonatal intensive care.
+Among all fetuses alive at onset of labour of 24–27 weeks’ gestation, between 84.0% and 98.9% were born alive and between 64.6% and 97.8% were admitted to the NICU.
+For babies <24 weeks’ gestation, between 0% and 79.6% of babies alive at onset of labour were admitted to neonatal intensive care.

 Statistics from Altmetric.com

 Funding: This project was partially funded by a grant from the European Commission Research Directorate (QLG4-CT-2001-01907) and coordinated by Assitance Publique-Hôpitaux de Paris.
 The MOSAIC research group maintained complete independence from the funding body in relation to the research process and reporting of results.
 The authors would like to acknowledge the assistance of the personnel in the maternity and neonatal units in the regions participating in the MOSAIC project.

 Competing interests: None.

 Ethics approval: Ethics approval was sought for the collection of these data as required in each of the regions.